SMART Permission Tickets

 • Ticket issuance protocols between clients and issuers

-• A universal schema for all possible use cases (profiles define use-case-specific constraints)
+• A universal schema for all possible use cases (ticket types define use-case-specific constraints)

 Protocol Overview